Meet Our Team!

 Bayleigh MacHaffie

 Bayleigh left her hometown in Western MA to attend Lees-McRae College in Banner Elk, NC.
-After graduating with a dual degree in Wildlife Biology, with a concentration in Wildlife Rehabilitation, and Psychology, she knew she wanted to pursue a career in the wildlife field.
+After graduating with a dual degree in Wildlife Biology, with a concentration in Wildlife Rehabilitation, and Psychology in 2016, she knew she wanted to pursue a career in the wildlife field.
 She completed internships at Mystic Aquarium's Animal Rescue Clinic, White Oak Conservation Center, and even here at the Florida Keys Wild Bird Center!
 She worked for nearly two years as a Wildlife Rehabilitator at the Carolina Waterfowl Rescue and volunteered at the Carolina Raptor Center before taking a permanent position working with FKWBC in November of 2019.
-Bayleigh is a Florida state permitted Wildlife Rehabilitator, an IWRC Certified Wildlife Rehabilitator (CWR), and is our federal permit holder.
+Bayleigh is a Florida state permitted General Wildlife Rehabilitator and is our federal permit holder.

 Delaney Galbraith